-I’ll actually be unpacking my Christmas decorations one of these days and plan to keep myself busy for a while with getting the house decorated.
+I actually started unpacking my Christmas decorations and plan to keep myself busy for a while with getting the house decorated.
 Throw in a glass of wine and some happy music and the Holiday Season will be off to a great start.
 And don’t forget to take pictures!
 Not just of the decorations, but of your family too!

 Attend Community Events

 We are fortunate to be able to pick events from a number of “new” Old Towns around us.
 Santa is arriving early December at Duluth Town Green and it will be a great event as usual.
 The kids really enjoyed these when they were little, and so did we.
 Reindeer, free snow slides, hot drinks and plenty of music and entertainment.

 Check your town’s event calendar and make an effort to go out and attend even if you don’t really feel up to it.
 There really is something to be said for getting out of the house and joining other happy people.
 I really believe happiness rubs off on you.

 I find that we really shouldn’t try and recreate all the old traditions from our previous life.
 This is the perfect opportunity to create some brand-new ones.
 South Africans do not celebrate Thanksgiving, but since moving here I find myself enjoying my own version of Thanksgiving.
 For me, it is a perfect opportunity to cook up a storm.
 I haven’t attempted a turkey before and since Pieter and the kids aren’t big fans of this Thanksgiving staple, I usually pop some chicken in the oven.